What's Up in SW Florida Skies

 Inspiring People to Connect with Nature

-Remember, every Friday if it's not cloudy we have our solar observing expert Gordon showing you the Sun "live" through our Coronado Solar Telescope in front of the Planetarium at 11 am.
-The wonderful planetarium astronomer Carol is back to show you the Universe at Friday's shows, as well!
+Remember, once we reopen, every Friday if it's not cloudy we will have our solar observing expert Gordon once again (I surely hope!) showing you the Sun "live" through our Coronado Solar Telescope in front of the Planetarium at 11 am.
+The wonderful planetarium astronomer Carol will be ready to show you the Universe at Friday's shows, as well, and dashing Bruce Dissette will be presenting shows on Saturdays, with our newest planetarium educator, Todd Sherman, presenting the Sunday shows.
+So take good care to help flatten that curve, and we will see you again soon in the Planetarium!

 To spot the International Space Station moving through your sky, try NASA's Spot The Station website!
 Or to add in the Hubble and various other bright satellites, you can try Sky & Telescope's Tracker page.